-Rolling Reserve Accounts can be confusing for new merchants venturing into the world of credit card processing, but they are commonplace for most businesses that fall into high-risk industry categories.
-It is important to understand that a Rolling Reserve is there to protect both the Payment Service Provider (PSP) and your business.
-We examine why most high-risk credit card processors require a rolling reserve account and how it protects you.
+Rolling reserve accounts can be confusing for new merchants venturing into the world of credit card processing, but they are common for businesses that operate in high-risk industries.
+It is important to understand that rolling reserve merchant accounts are designed to protect both the Payment Service Provider (PSP) and your business.
+In this post, T1 Payments will explain why most high-risk credit card processors require a rolling reserve account, and how the funds help merchants grow their business.

-When you sign a Merchant Service Agreement (MSA) with a credit card processor to begin accepting Visa or Mastercard payments, you are likely to see a clause about a rolling reserve.
-The rolling reserve is usually an amount of between 5 to 10 percent of a merchant’s net sales.
-This sum is retained in a non-interest-bearing account for a fixed period of time, usually 180 days.
-The importance of the 180 days is because a customer has 180 days from the time, they receive their goods or services to enact a chargeback with their credit card issuer.
+When you sign a Merchant Service Agreement (MSA) with a payment provider to begin processing credit card transactions, you are likely to see a clause about rolling reserves.
+A rolling reserve is usually an amount of between five to ten percent of a merchant’s net sales.
+This sum is retained in a non-interest-bearing account for a fixed period, which is usually 180 days.
+This is because a customer has 180 days from the time they receive their goods or services to enact a chargeback with their credit card issuer.

 Rolling reserve merchant accounts are different from account reserves.
 A merchant account reserve contains a fixed, pre-agreed sum of a business’s money held as a security deposit by acquiring banks to safeguard them from financial liability.
 Rolling reserves, on the other hand, deposit a small percentage of the merchant’s net sales consistently for a predetermined period.

 Credit card processors typically ask for rolling reserves in their merchant service agreements when working with businesses that operate in high-risk industries.
 Industries that experience high rates of fraud and chargebacks are perceived to be high-risk by banks and other financial institutions, like travel and booking, online gaming, and adult entertainment.